-Perhaps the landlord does not allow pets, or you love dogs, but your current furry family prefers to be the only one in the home, maybe you spend too many long hours at work, or simply have allergies.
+Perhaps the landlord does not allow pets.
+Or, you love dogs but your current furry family prefers to be the only one in the home.
+Maybe you spend too many long hours at work, or you simply have allergies.

 Whatever the reason, the good news is that there are many other ways for dog lovers to help their local shelters or rescue organizations without actually bringing a new best friend home.

 1. Donate money.
 A vast majority of shelters and rescue facilities are solely funded by donations.
 And, every single one of them will tell you, honestly, that every little bit counts.
 For example, your $15 could fund a monthly flea treatment, $50 might pay for a heartworm test, $60 for a full medical exam, $90 for vaccinations and microchip ID insertion, and $150 for neuter/spay surgery.
 In addition to providing food and medical care to rescued animals, shelters depend on donations to fund day-to-day operations, too.

 2. Contribute supplies.
 It’s very likely that your local shelters have a long wish list of supplies and other equipment necessary for rescue operations.
 Those old dog crates, blankets, towels, or even used computers of yours can be of immeasurable value to rescuers.
 And, while shelters do often get donations of food, treats, and toys for the animals in their care, they also are always in need of supplies you may not have considered – paper towels, cleaning supplies, laundry soap, printer paper, office supplies, and the like.
 While these items aren’t as “fun” to donate, they’ll be just as appreciated!